LiskArchive/lisk-sdk/elements/README.md

 ## What is Lisk Elements

-Lisk Elements is collection of JavaScript libraries for [Lisk Protocol](https://lisk.io/documentation/lisk-protocol).
-Each library is developed with the proven and tested knowledge over time from Lisk Mainnet implementation.
+Lisk Elements is a collection of libraries, each of them implementing some form of blockchain application functionality such as cryptography, transactions, p2p, etc. Each library is designed to be compatible with the [Lisk Protocol](https://lisk.io/documentation/lisk-protocol).

+Lisk Elements supports the modular architecture of the Lisk SDK, where libraries can be created or modified to suit individual blockchain application requirements.

 ## Packages